Can I Pour Dry Concrete? (Common Pitfalls You Must Know)

 This opens the door to another problem, though — aggregate needs to be dry when added to the concrete mixture.

-Wet aggregate would be adding further moisture to the wet cement, which, after measuring the ratio of water-to-cement precisely, should be avoided.
+Wet aggregate would add further moisture to the wet cement, which, after measuring the ratio of water-to-cement precisely, should be avoided.
 A change in the water-to-cement ratio would weaken the chemical bond between the cement and the aggregate.

 This is why making concrete isn’t something that should be rushed.
 It’s a good idea to wet your cement separately first before introducing aggregate.

-This will allow you to inspect the aggregate prior to pouring the cement onto it, as well as limiting the chance of accidentally getting it wet and affecting the composition of your mixture.
+This will allow you to inspect the aggregate prior to pouring the cement onto it, as well as limit the chance of accidentally getting it wet and affecting the composition of your mixture.

 Alternatively, purchasing premixed aggregate from your hardware store may be simpler, or at least the aggregate you purchase from them would be washed already and bear the right characteristics that you’d need for your project.